dtonhofer/prolog_notes/swipl_notes/about_exceptions/README.md

    ->
    throw_existence_error(Pred,Type,Term,ExCode)
    ;
-   fail. % actually unnecessary to write this
+   fail. % actually unnecessary to write this, but it's good for the next programmer
 ```